Investors see higher yields as U.S. jobs data resets Fed calculus

 To be sure, evidence of weakening U.S. growth or another flare-up between Greece and its European creditors could cause investors to rethink whether Fed chair Janet Yellen and other top Fed policy-makers will soon hike rates.
 Some economists including Lawrence Summers point to scant evidence of inflation, particularly in wages, and have urged the Fed to not raise rates "until it sees the whites of inflation's eyes."

 Prospects that the Fed might tighten this summer is driving more money out of funds focused on long-dated Treasuries.
-For example, BlackRock's iBoxx investment-grade corporate bond ETF LQD.P, which buys securities with higher yields than government debt, saw $1.4 billion in inflows in February, compared with $90 million outflows from its iShares 20+ year Treasury bond ETF TLT.P.
+For example, BlackRock's iBoxx investment-grade corporate bond ETF, which buys securities with higher yields than government debt, saw $1.4 billion in inflows in February, compared with $90 million outflows from its iShares 20+ year Treasury bond ETF.

 "The Treasuries market is still quite expensive with yields quite low.
 We think there is better opportunity to rotate into corporate and emerging market bonds," said John Bellows, portfolio manager at Western Asset Management Co in Pasadena, California, with $466 billion in assets.